minetest-mods/craftguide/API.md

 Custom recipes are nonconventional crafts outside the main crafting grid.
 They can be registered in-game dynamically and have a size beyond 3x3 items.

+**Note:** the registration format differs from the default registration format in everything.
+The width is automatically calculated depending where you place the commas.
+Look at the examples attentively.

 #### Registering a custom crafting type (example)

 ```Lua